 Formats for sending electronic invoices in France

-Basically, every electronic invoice in the EU has to fulfill standard EN16931.
+Basically, every electronic invoice in the EU has to fulfill the B2G e-invoicing standard EN16931.
 In France, three formats have already been agreed upon, which are also accepted in various hybrid versions:

 Currently (July 2022), a readable PDF file still needs to be transmitted along with the data.
 To ensure interoperability, third party platforms usually support all three formats.
 The government platform Chorus Pro is based on CII and Factur-X.

 A solution for all requirements and communication channels

 Retarus E-Invoicing is a cost-efficient cloud solution, developed with EDI DNA and more than 27 years’ experience.
 It complies with international regulations and meets the highly diverse technical requirements in different countries.
 As a certified PEPPOL Access Point and member of several local e-invoicing associations, Retarus offers its customers legally compliant e-invoicing for B2G, B2B and B2C in Europe and around the globe, always in compliance with international standards.